autc04/Retro68/README.md

 http://macintoshgarden.org/apps/macintosh-programmer%E2%80%99s-workshop

-and use the CIncludes directory from there.
+and use the CIncludes and RIncludes directories from there.

-Put the C header files into a directory called "CIncludes" at the top level of the Retro68 directory.
+Put the C header files into a directory called "CIncludes" at the top level of the Retro68 directory; likewise, the Rez includes should go into a directory called "RIncludes".

 Building
 --------